patrickfuchs/buildH/docs/buildh.md

   1. A slow mode when an output trajectory is requested by the user.
 In this case, the whole trajectory including newly built hydrogens is written to this trajectory file.
 So far, only the xtc format is supported.
   2. A fast mode without any output trajectory.

-In both modes, the order parameter is calculated.
+In both modes, the order parameters is calculated.

 It is possible to select only a part of the lipid on which **buildH** will do his job (e.g. the polar head, the sn-1 aliphatic chain, etc.) thanks to the [def file](def_format.md).